fecabin/ReproducibleResearch/report.md

-# Analysis on storm aganistpopulation healh
+# Analysis on Various Weather Events aganist Population Health and Economic

 ## 1- Synopsis
-  - This paper presents an analysis about the effect of storm on the population health.[Why we study this topic].
-We analysis the data published by the )National Weather Service Instruction in 2007.
-These data .
-We use [data process technic].
-We found[research findins] .
-[Implication and advice]
+  - This report presents an analysis about the impacts of wheather events on the population health and economic.We analysis the data published by the National Weather Service Instruction in 2007.
+We will address the damge on economic  by reporting the economic dmange caculated by property damge and crop damge measuered in US dollars, and address the damage on people health by sum the number of injures and fatalites in the events.

 ## 2 - Analysis Question
  1. Across the United States, which types of events (as indicated in the EVTYPE variable) are most harmful with respect to popuulation health